+Shoemaker

+Vice President

+Cash Management

+Direct: (262) 864-23

+Molly Krause

+Vice President

-Laura Burnett -Shoemaker Vice President Cash Management Direct: (262) 864-2363 Ishoemaker@csb.bank
+Cash Management

-Molly Krause Vice President Cash Management Direct: (262) 878-4243 mkrause@csb.bank
+Direct: (262) 878-4243

+mkrause@csb.bank

+Brian Pollard

-Brian Pollard CSB Board of Directors Owner, Fairwyn LTD, Lake Geneva, WI
+CSB Board of Directors Owner, Fairwyn LTD, Lake Geneva, WI

-Brian Pollard, the Owner of Fairwyn LTD, embarked on his real estate journey in 1993 with a mission to enhance the Lake Geneva area through development, construction, and real estate sales.
-While originally from Wheaton, IL, Pollard quickly developed a deep connection to Lake Geneva through visits to his family's vacation home, eventually choosing the area to establish his business, raise his family, and continue calling it "home" today.
+Pollard is the founder and owner of Fairwyn, a Lake Geneva-based real estate company specializing in building, development, and sales.
+He began his real estate journey in 1993 with a vision to enhance the Lake Geneva area.
+Originally from Wheaton, Illinois, Pollard developed a strong connection to Lake Geneva through family visits to their vacation home.
+That connection ultimately led him to establish his business, raise a family, and make the area his permanent home.

-Appointed to the Community State Bank Board in July 2017, Brian brings over three decades of real estate experience providing valuable insights into the diverse real estate opportunities presented at CSB.
-Recognizing the vital role community banks play in fostering small businesses, Brian advocates for CSB's commitment to supporting local entrepreneurs.
+Appointed to the Community State Bank (CSB) Board in July 2017, Pollard brings over 30 years of real estate experience to the table, offering valuable insights into the wide range of real estate opportunities that align with CSB's mission.
+A strong advocate for local entrepreneurship, Pollard recognizes the crucial role community banks play in supporting small businesses.

-"I truly believe that community banks like CSB are the lifeblood of small businesses," said Brian.
+"I truly believe that community banks like CSB are the lifeblood of small businesses," Pollard said.
 "Starting my own business would have been incredibly challenging without the support of a community bank.
 CSB's willingness to back small business owners has led to their success today, something you don't often find with larger banks."

-Brian's dedication to his community extends beyond business, demonstrated through his involvement in various community boards and his company's initiative to implement an extension of CSB's #Gift2Giving campaign.

-"I have always believed in giving back to the community you live in, which is one of the main reasons I enjoy serving on the Community State Bank Board," Brian said.
+Pollard's dedication to his community goes beyond business.
+He actively participates in various local boards and has helped implement an extension of CSB's #Gift2Giving campaign through his company.
+"I have always believed in giving back to the community you live in, which is one of the main reasons I enjoy serving on the Community State Bank Board," he said.
 "I am proud to be associated with CSB and be a part of everything they do in Southeast Wisconsin."

-Adam Swantz
+Adam Swantz CSB Board of Directors